ostwalprasad/ostwalprasad.github.io/about.md

 I am enjoying my of Data Science and Machine Learning jorney during my Masters in Compter Science at University College Dublin.
 <br />

-Study of History and trekking is joy for me.
+Trekking and Reading History is joy for me.
 I have authored a couple of one act plays in Marathi and love to read good plays.

 <p class="message">
  <b>I am actively looking for job opportunities as Data Analyst, Machine Learning Engineer</b>